Raniero Cantalamessa: Preacher to the Papal Household

-In December 2006, Cantalamessa urged Pope Benedict in an Advent sermon to declare a day of fasting and penitence in response to child sex crimes by clergy in the Roman Catholic Church.
-There was no reported reaction from the Pope.
+In December 2006, Cantalamessa urged Pope Benedict XVI in an Advent sermon to declare a day of fasting and penitence in response to child sex crimes by clergy in the Roman Catholic Church.
+There was no reported reaction from the pope.

-In 2010, Cantalamessa caused controversy with his sermon during Good Friday prayers in St Peter's Basilica.
-According to media outlets, he implied that the sensational coverage of alleged child abuse and cover-ups within the Roman Catholic Church was evidence of anti-Catholicism, and bore similarities to the "more shameful aspects of anti-Semitism".
-Cantalamessa responded that he was reading directly from a letter received earlier in the week from a Jewish friend; the unidentified letter writer was expressing his contempt for what he considered a blatant media assault on the Pope.
-A Vatican spokesman, Federico Lombardi, later gave a statement saying that Cantalamessa was not speaking as a Vatican official.
-The statement added that Cantalamessa's comparison could "lead to misunderstandings and is not an official position of the Catholic Church".
+In 2010, Cantalamessa's sermon during Good Friday prayers in St Peter's Basilica was reported as implying that the coverage of alleged child abuse and cover-ups within the Roman Catholic Church was evidence of anti-Catholicism and that this coverage bore similarities to the "more shameful aspects of anti-Semitism".
+Cantalamessa responded that he was reading directly from a letter received earlier in the week from a Jewish friend who was expressing his contempt for what he considered a blatant media assault on the pope.
+Vatican spokesman Federico Lombardi issued a statement saying that Cantalamessa was not speaking as a Vatican official and that Cantalamessa's comparison could "lead to misunderstandings and is not an official position of the Catholic Church".

-On 29 March 2013, in a Good Friday homily delivered in St Peter's Basilica, Cantalamessa preached in favor of clearing away "the residue of past ceremonials, laws and disputes, now only debris."
-He then referred to Francis of Assisi as exemplifying the creative destroyer of ecclesial traditions:
+On 29 March 2013, in a Good Friday homily delivered in St Peter's Basilica, Cantalamessa advocated clearing away "the residue of past ceremonials, laws and disputes, now only debris".
+He then referred to Francis of Assisi as a model for the creative destruction of ecclesial traditions: